fractastical/infinitemorphospace/nanopubs/README.md

 The script will:
 - Find all publishable .trig files in npi-waves/ and other directories
 - Skip files already listed in a manifest
-- Sign and publish each nanopublication
+- Sign each nanopublication (only signed nanopubs are accepted)
+- Publish each nanopublication one at a time with delays between requests
-- Track published files in a manifest for future runs
+- Track published files in separate manifests for test and production

 ### PlanformDB Nanopubs